Accelerator and Brake: Dynamic Persuasion with Dead Ends: Optimal Dynamic Persuasion

 \begin{lemma} Denote $R(w,t)$ and $R(v_L,t)$ as the Arrow-Pratt coefficients of (absolute) risk aversion for the two players, respectively.
 Let function $F^*$ be the solution to problem (\ref{eq.reduction}), and then: \begin{enumerate} \item[(i)] Suppose $R(w,t)\geq R(v_L,t)$ for all $t\in[\underline{t},\bar{t}]\subset[\tau(\mu_0),t^*]$, and then $F^*$ must be one-shot; that is, there exists $\hat{t}\in[\underline{t},\bar{t}]$ such that $dF^*(t)=0$ for all $[\underline{t},\bar{t}]/\{\hat{t}\}$. \item[(ii)] Suppose $R(w,t)\leq R(v_L,t)$ for all $t\in[\underline{t},\bar{t}]\subset[\tau(\mu_0),t^*]$, and then if there exists $t\in(\underline{t},\bar{t})$ such that $dF^*(t)>0$, the incentive constraint at time $t$ must be binding, i.e., $\int_{t}^\infty\bar{v}_L(t,s)dF^*(s)=C(t)$. \end{enumerate} \end{lemma}

-Lemma \ref{lemma.simplified} validates the Arrow-Pratt coefficient as the sufficient statistic for the optimal structure of the motivation policy.
-Indeed, even though the principal is risk-averse regarding stopping time ($w'' < 0$) while the agent is risk-seeking ($v_L'' > 0$), the raw curvature comparison is complicated by the opposing signs of their marginal utilities ($w'>0>v_L'$).
-Since the Arrow-Pratt coefficient, $R(u,t) = -u''(t)/u'(t)$, normalizes curvature by slope, it can be regarded as a unified measure of sensitivity to time-risk that applies to both players regardless of the direction of their preferences.

-While recent studies have recognized the role of time-risk in dynamic persuasion \citep{liu2023motivating,koh2024attention,saeedi2024getting}, they typically rely on global comparisons of payoff curvature (e.g., comparing global concavity versus convexity) to determine the disclosure pattern.
-Lemma \ref{lemma.simplified} advances this literature by identifying the \textit{pointwise} Arrow-Pratt coefficient as the precise sufficient statistic for the optimal structure.
-This local measure is particularly powerful in our setting because the two players' risk preferences over time lotteries are not statically determined by their time preferences; they evolve endogenously as the stopping time approaches $t^*$.
+Although some recent studies have recognized the role of risk sensitivity over stopping times in dynamic persuasion problems \citep{liu2023motivating,koh2024attention,saeedi2024getting}, given their monotonic persuasion environment confines them to rely on global curvature conditions payoff curvature (e.g., comparing global concavity versus convexity) to determine the patterns of disclosure policies.
+Lemma \ref{lemma.simplified} advances this literature by validating the \textit{pointwise} Arrow-Pratt coefficient as a sufficient statistic for identifying the local structure of the optimal persuasion policy.
+This local measure is particularly relevant in our non-monotonic setting as the two players' time-risk attitudes evolve over time.

-For optimization problem (\ref{eq.reduction}), under the assumption that the two parties have an identical time preference, the principal's risk aversion coefficient is larger than the agent's for all $t\in[\tau(\mu_0),t^*)$ if and only if $Y/Z>y_L/z$, which is guaranteed by the Assumption \ref{asmp:t} that the principal's relative payoff from the risky arm exceeds the agent's for low state.
-Consequently, part (i) of Lemma \ref{lemma.simplified} tells us that the optimal disclosure before $t^*$ must be one-shot.
+For the optimization problem (\ref{eq.reduction}), given that the two parties share identical time preferences, the principal is strictly more risk-averse than the agent for all $t\in[\tau(\mu_0),t^*)$ if and only if $Y/Z>y_L/z$ (i.e., the principal's relative payoff from the risky arm exceeds the agent's for low state), which is guaranteed by Assumption \ref{asmp:t}.
+Consequently, part (i) of Lemma \ref{lemma.simplified} indicates that the optimal disclosure before $t^*$ must be one-shot.